 This is a diverse group of lesser plum species, but closely related to the European plum.
 Most of them have good disease resistance, and will cross-pollinate with European plums with similar flowering times.

-Damsons originate from Damascus in Syria and the name comes from the term ""Damascene plum"".
+Damsons originate from Damascus in Syria and the name comes from the term "Damascene plum".
 They are primarily used for cooking, although they can be eaten fresh when fully ripe.
 Damsons are small round or spherical fruits, nearly always blue-black in colour.
-They have a rich spicy and very attractive flavour when cooked, which is quite distinctive.
+They have a rich spicy and very attractive astringent flavour when cooked, which is quite distinctive.
 Damsons will cross-pollinate with other European plum varieties, and are usually self-fertile.

 Bullaces are essentially small damsons, often with a rounder shape, and used for similar purposes.

 Mirabelle trees are hardy and grow well throughout Europe and North America.
 They flower at around the same time as mainstream European plums, with which they will readily cross-pollinate.
-The fruit ripens in mid or late summer.
+The fruit ripens in mid or late summer - much later than Cherry Plums with which they are sometimes confused.
 A characteristic of Mirabelles is that they are usually partially self-fertile.

 Prunus cerasifera - Cherry Plum